-The #1 rule after a chemical peel is hands-off.
+The #1 rule for post chemical peel care is hands-off.

 You will undergo very sensitive skin right after.
 It’s safe to say that putting chemicals and acids on your skin (even mild ones) will result in some redness and irritation.

-Touching your skin as it’s peeling and flaking could result in:
+Touching your skin as it’s going through the peeling process and flaking could result in: